 - The females are the ravenous eaters, the ones that can eat almost their weight in mosquitoes each day, they are eating for 80 after all, the males are much smaller and actually lazy, and they have one purpose, you know what.

 - When a guppy is born outside in a pond, with virtually unlimited food, they can be sexually mature in 3 to 4 weeks.
 So mom won’t be lonely long, this is also why it is said guppies are almost born pregnant.
 They do not mature this fast in an aquarium because of space, food, and nature.

 Do not worry about feeding Guppy’s outside, they will find a way, just leave them alone and be surprised.

 - Any fish grown in an outdoor pond will be healthier, larger and more colorful than a fish you may buy in a store.
-But also remember that the fish you buy in a store were themselves most likely raised in a pond, on a fish farm, but not allowed to mature in the pond, they were taken out while still very small to better acclimate to the store where you bought them and then your aquarium.
-You will find some real surprises at the end of the summer; if you follow the simple guidelines I have set out here, and just let nature take its course.
+But also remember that the fish you buy in a store were themselves most likely raised in a pond, on a fish farm, but not allowed to mature in the pond, they were taken out while still small to better acclimate to the store where you bought them and then your aquarium.
+You will find some real surprises at the end of the summer; if you follow the simple guidelines we have set out here, and just let nature take its course.
 In the process, you will be keeping your family safe from Mosquitoes and end up with a great lesson in the nature of fish.